elenagarrone/yelp_clone/README.md

 - Users can only edit/delete restaurants which they've created
 - Users can only leave one review per restaurant
 - Users can delete their own reviews
-- Some indication should be given on the page (as part of the layout) whether the user is currently logged in, along with links to the available actions (i.e. Logout/Edit account is signed in, otherwise Sign In/Sign Up)
+- Some indication is given on the page (as part of the layout) whether the user is currently logged in, along with links to the available actions (i.e. Logout/Edit account is signed in, otherwise Sign In/Sign Up)
 - The email address of the reviewer should be displayed as part of the review
-- Optional - Users can't review a restaurant which they created
-- Currently, when writing a review, we have to go to a separate page and trigger a page refresh.
-Migrate the functionality to happen asynchronously with AJAX.
-We'll also have to set up Poltergeist to enable us to run JS-enabled tests.
-- Create a helper method to allow ratings and average ratings to be displayed as stars (e.g.) rather than numbers
+- Ratings and average ratings are displayed as stars rather than numbers
-- Use CSS to enhance the overall design of the site
-- Refactor your more complex views to use partials
-- Optional - Add the ability for users to add an image to a restaurant, by pointing to an external image URL

 Technologies:
 -------------